GoogleChrome/developer.chrome.com/site/en/blog/cross-device-webotp/index.md

 Phone number verification via SMS is widely used and platform agnostic.
 Any use cases on mobile devices should be applicable to desktop devices.

-Using WebOTP API on desktop is as simple as running the same code as on mobile.
-In other words, websites can simply deploy the same code across platforms.
+Using WebOTP API on desktop is the same as on mobile, so websites can deploy the same code across platforms.

 ## Browser support and interoperability

+This feature is powered by Chrome Sync so it works Chrome only at the moment.
+Receiving and transmitting SMS on iOS or iPad OS in Chrome is not supported.

 While browser engines other than Chromium do not implement the WebOTP API, Safari shares the same [SMS format](https://wicg.github.io/sms-one-time-codes/)